Disclosure: This page contains affiliate links. We may earn a commission if you purchase through our links at no additional cost to you.

 • Reducing inflammation in joints and connective tissue

-• Accelerating muscle repair after exercise
+• Faster muscle repair after exercise

 • Supporting nerve function and healing

-• Promoting circulation in deeper tissue layers
+• Better circulation in deeper tissue layers

 Why Dual Wavelength Devices Matter